 This would also happen if you lose a copy of your keys and might not be sure of anyone else who would be having the key.

-To another option, you would also be avoiding or preventing someone else who would be having your key from entering your house.
+You would also be avoiding or preventing someone else who would be having your key from entering your house to another option.

 2. A situation where you have many different locks, but you want them to match a single key.